lambda-feedback/BaseEvalutionFunctionLayer/README.md

 # BaseEvalutionFunctionLayer

 Base docker image for evaluation functions coded in python.
-This layer cannot function alone, it needs to be extended in a specific way by evaluation function it supports.
+This layer cannot function alone, it needs to be extended in a specific way by the evaluation function it supports.

 This layer encompases all the behaviour that is universal to all evaluation functions: